 This section explains the steps involved in building the Emacs executable.
 You don’t have to know this material to build and install Emacs, since the makefiles do all these things automatically.
-This information is pertinent to Emacs maintenance.
+This information is pertinent to Emacs developers.

 Compilation of the C source files in the src directory produces an executable file called temacs, also called a bare impure Emacs.
 It contains the Emacs Lisp interpreter and I/O routines, but not the editing commands.

-initialize any of its data on the terminal; this ensures

-that the tables of
+initialize any of its data on the terminal, so that the tables of

-terminal information are empty in the dumped Emacs.
+terminal information are empty in the dumped Emacs.)

 #define SITELOAD_PURESIZE_EXTRA n